Spain terror attacks: Airlines and tour operators stocks slump

 Shares in European airlines and tour operators slumped on Friday after a spate of terror attacks rocked Spain, killing or injuring people from 24 countries.

-Five armed attackers knocked down "several" people with a car before being killed in a shootout with police on Friday in the country's northeastern Catalan region.
+Five armed attackers knocked down several people with a car before being killed in a shootout with police on Friday in the country's northeastern Catalan region.

 That attack came just hours after a van drove into pedestrians in the regional capital of Barcelona, killing 13 and injuring around 100 in one of Spain's top tourist destinations.